 The gamma-distributed delay model has been introduced to extend the classic transit compartment model of chemotherapy-induced myelosuppression.
 The gamma distribution provides an additional shape parameter that is equal to the number of transit compartments if it assumes an integer value.

-The objective of this presentation is to demonstrate deterministic identifiability of the distributed delay model given typical data showing the effect of chemotherapy on white blood cells.
+The objective of this presentation was to demonstrate deterministic identifiability of the distributed delay model given typical data showing the effect of chemotherapy on white blood cells.
 The analysis has been performed using the delay operator implemented in Phoenix 8.
-By attending this webinar, you can learn how the Phoenix delay operator can provide the following benefits:
+By watching this webinar, you can learn how the Phoenix delay operator can provide the following benefits:

 - Eliminate the need to add complex lines of code for each delay differential equation

 - Avoid inefficient workarounds and approximations